 HOW LONG IS THE RECOVERY AFTER A TUMMY TUCK?

 After the tummy tuck surgery, patients can expect the recovery process to last up to a month.
 During the first two or three days, bed rest is recommended.
 Patients can then begin to gradually return to their normal activity levels.
 During this time, it is common to experience some discomfort, soreness, bruising or swelling.
 Many patients find that their incision area feels tight or itchy.
 The surgical site is covered with a compression garment to promote healing.
 Most patients are back to work within three to four weeks, though it can take up to three months to feel fully healed.

 The cost of a tummy tuck varies significantly from patient to patient depending on the amount of surgical work required.
 Financing is available.

 If you live in Fort Lauderdale or Broward County and are looking for a way to dramatically enhance the contours of your stomach area, tummy tuck surgery may be right for you.
-Contact plastic surgeons Barry Schwartz, M.D., F.A.C.S. and Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery today for your complimentary consultation.
+Contact double board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery today for your consultation.